Stop Spending and Start Saving

 The Federal Open Market Committee can also lower the fed funds rate, which is the rate banks charge one another for overnight deposits.

 Banks are required by the Fed to hold a certain amount of their deposits in reserve at the local branch of their Federal Reserve office every night.
-Banks with more than they need lend the excess cash to banks that don’t have enough and charge the fed funds rate.
+Banks with more cash than they need to lend the excess cash to banks that don’t have enough and charge the fed funds rate.

 When the Fed lowers the target rate, it’s cheaper for banks to maintain their reserves, so they have more money to lend out.
 The result is lower interest rates for customers.